Donnelly Rhodes: Life and career

 In 1980, Rhodes played a priest in the miniseries The Chisholms.
 In 1982, he played Leo, a bar patron on Cheers.
 In 1983 he appeared as Wilson Arthur MacLeish on Magnum P.I. on the episode "Of Sound Mind".
 In 1984, he had a supporting role as the beleaguered father in the short-lived TV series Double Trouble and appeared as Arland D. Williams Jr. in the television movie Flight 90: Disaster on the Potomac.
 From 1985 to 1990, he played Dr. Grant Roberts in the series Danger Bay.
 In 1987, he made a guest appearance on The Golden Girls as Jake Smollens, a handsome, rough-around-the-edges caterer.

 In 1988, Rhodes guest-starred on Empty Nest as Leonard, an old friend of the main character.
 In 1991 he played the "Prodigal Father" in an episode of Murder, She Wrote.
 He starred as ruthless corporate lawyer R.J.
 Williams during the 1991-92 season of the drama Street Legal.
 In 1993, Rhodes played Jim Parker in "Shapes" (Season 1, episode 19) of The X-Files.
+He would later return to the series in 1996 in a different role for Musings of a Cigarette Smoking Man (Season 4, episode 7).

 For seven years (1998-2005), he played the role of Detective Leo Shannon on the acclaimed CBC television series, Da Vinci's Inquest.

 Rhodes played the character Milash in an episode of Smallville in 2008.
 On the revived Battlestar Galactica (2004–2009), Rhodes played Chief Medical Officer Sherman Cottle who smoked cigarettes in most scenes.
 Most recently Rhodes played Mr. Decker, Rufus Decker's father, in the two seasons of The Romeo Section on CBC in 2015-2016.